chrisjdavie/leetcode_2025/to_revisit.md

 - thought in detail about the middpoint, but forgot arrays a zero-indexed
 - when using Counter, I got the interface for a method wrong
 - accessed the first element in an array using `[1]`...

+#### interviews/repeated_strings
+2025/04/20
+- struggled with counter behaviour in if statements

+2025/04/21
+- solved it - I was thinking incorrectly about loops, better now, but want to make sure I've got it

+2025/05/05
+- messed up in small ways, struggling less with this now but still not perfect

+2025/05/06
+- got it right, but keeping it here cos it was more of a struggle to get to this point than it should have been